Updated: Nov 17, 2020

 Why is there a need for GAATO?

-For one, AT is increasingly an issue of global concern and despite existing solutions there are still many people that could benefit but lack access to AT.
-On the other, AT is an area where we can learn from our mutual experience and work together on standards, training, good practice and policies.
+AT is increasingly an issue of global concern and despite existing solutions there are still many people that could benefit but lack access to AT.
+Additionally, AT is an area where we can learn from our mutual experience and work together on standards, training, good practice and policies.
 Furthermore, there does not exist yet a unified global platform to represent the AT sector and coordinate with governments and international bodies such as the WHO and UN.

 Areas where GAATO intends to make a difference include policy, research, innovation and development.

-The second General Assembly is planned for the end of 2020.
+The second General Assembly is planned for March 2021.